Dementia: key facts

 On Vascular dementia, problems will depend on

-poor concentration, word finding difficulties, mood swings and
+concentration, word finding difficulties, mood swings and

 depression.
 Some people have hallucinations (where they see or hear

 something that is not there).
 Physical problems can develop, such

 It is difficult to predict how fast your brain functions will

 deteriorate.
 It can be stable for several months or years but then,

 when more strokes happen, you get further deterioration.

 Lewy body dementia causes symptoms which

 overlap with Alzheimer's disease and Parkinson's disease.
 The level